Denomination EffectIn Exercises 13–16, use the data in the follow... | Channels for Pearson+

 1

-Step 2: Identify the relevant data from the table.
-From the table, the number of students who were given four quarters and kept the money is 16.
-The total number of students who were given four quarters is 27 (purchased gum) + 16 (kept the money) = 43.
+Step 3: Identify the relevant data from the table.
+From the table, the number of students given a $1 bill is \( 12 + 34 = 46 \).
+Out of these, the number of students who spent the money (purchased gum) is \( 12 \).

 Verified video answer for a similar problem: